finbourne/lusid-sdk-java/sdk/docs/SecurityOfferElection.md

 # SecurityOfferElection

-Security election for Events that result in equity via a merger
+Election for events that result in cash via a merger or acquisition

 ## Properties